HTTP-RPC/Kilo/README.md

 * `boolean`/`java.lang.Boolean`
 * `java.lang.String`
 * `java.net.URL`
+* `java.time.LocalDate`
+* `java.time.LocalTime`
+* `java.time.LocalDateTime`
+* `java.util.Date`
 * `java.util.List`

-`URL` arguments represent binary content provided by the caller and can only be used with `POST` requests submitted using the "multipart/form-data" encoding.
-List arguments may be used with any request type, but list elements must be a supported simple type; e.g. `List<Double>` or `List<URL>`.
+`URL` arguments represent binary content, and can only be used with `POST` requests submitted using the "multipart/form-data" encoding. `List` arguments represent multi-value parameters.
+They may be used with any request type, but elements must be a supported simple type; e.g. `List<Double>` or `List<URL>`.

 Omitting the value of a primitive parameter results in an argument value of 0 for that parameter.
-Omitting the value of a simple reference type produces a null argument value for that parameter.
-Omitting all values for a list parameter produces an empty list argument for the parameter.
+Omitting the value of a simple reference type parameter produces a `null` argument value for that parameter.
+Omitting all values for a list type parameter produces an empty list argument for the parameter.

 #### Return Values
 Methods may return any of the following types: